davidjumble/The-Daily-Planet/README.md

 ### Running the app

-To run the tests run the following command in terminal:
+To run use the following command in terminal:

 ```js
 npm start